 Chien-Shiung Wu at Columbia University

 This discovery proved to be a major factor in the development of the Standard Model of particle physics.
-The success of this experiment resulted her two colleagues Chen-Ning Yang and Tsung-Dao Lee wining the Nobel Prize in 1957 but Wu was excluded from any sort of recognition for her work until 1978.
+The success of this experiment gave her two colleagues Chen-Ning Yang and Tsung-Dao Lee the Nobel Prize 1957, but Wu was excluded from any sort of recognition for her work until 1978.

 5. Dorothy Hodkin